open-contracting/ocds-kibana-manual-en/docs/C2/Seccion2.md

-# ELK Platforms to Analize OCDS format Contracting
+# ELK Platform for procurement data analysis in OCDS format

 As stated in this manual's introduction, analyzing data of Public Contracting in Mexico is a key task for the government correct democratic scrutiny.